Atlantic World Lunchtime Colloquia 2013 - 2014

 Lunchtime colloquia will meet in 2012-2013 on varied weekdays (see below) from 11:45 am-1:30 pm.
 We will meet in MHRA 1607, the Research and Partnerships conference room on the first floor of the Moore Humanities and Research Administration Building's research wing.
 Colloquia will be led by colleagues from varied disciplines, but with a shared purpose: to explore life around the Atlantic Rim in ways that will spark new approaches, provide useful responses to work-in-progress, and reflect on the shared project of transatlantic studies.

-As of September 15, 2012, the 2012-2013 Colloquium schedule is as follows:
+As of April 2014, the 2012-2013 Colloquium schedule is as follows:

 Professor of English

 Associate Professor of Dance